artwr/blackjack-python/DesignComments.md

 ### Deck

 The deck is designed as an extension of CardCollection.
-Note that the order is of importance here, and the `pop()` method used
+Note that the order is of importance here, and the `pop()` method used returns the last card of the internal list.
+The deck could have been implemented as a `deque` from the `collections` module, but in this instance, it seemed unnecessary.
+The only detail to carefully consider was printing the deck in the right order.

+### blackjack.py

+Obviously, there are more features I wish I would have implemented.
+I started the work for splitting, and I am investigating saving the state of the game through a `pickle` object.